-Indiana Dunes National Lakeshore lies at the southern tip of Lake Michigan.
+Indiana Dunes National Park lies at the southern tip of Lake Michigan.
 With a surface area of over 22,000 square miles, Lake Michigan provides habitat for a wide variety of fish, birds, and aquatic organisms.
 This truly “great” lake also provides food, recreation, transportation, and water for drinking, industry, and agriculture, serving more than 10 million people living within its watershed.
 Recent research shows that modern day lake levels fluctuate naturally over decades.
-In fact lake levels have varied by as much as five feet within the last fifteen years.
+In fact lake levels have varied by as much as six feet within the last fifteen years.
 Lake levels are dependent on rainfall and evaporation rates.

 Lake Michigan was originally formed some 11,000 years ago when the Wisconsin glacier, the last glacier to cover this region during the Ice Age, began melting.
 As the mile-thick sheet of ice melted, it left Lake Michigan and the other Great Lakes behind.
 Glacial melting was a very slow process.
 As it occurred there were many fluctuations and a general lowering of the resulting lake level.
 As many as seven successive shorelines were formed during this process, giving rise to beaches, sand dunes, and interdunal wetlands.